miruchigawa/discord-bot/README.md

 - `reload` - Reload specific cog (owner only)
 - `shell` - Execute shell commands (owner only)
 - `debug` - Evaluate Python code (owner only)
+- `addmoney` - Add money to a user or my self

 ## Creating Cogs
 Cogs help organize bot commands and listeners.
 Here's how to create a new cog: